semgrep/semgrep-docs/docs/release-notes/november-2022.md

 ### Additions

 - DeepSemgrep: Added installation path for DeepSemgrep on M1 machines.
-- Fail gracefully and print error message when running in unsupported Linux aarch64 or arm64 environment.
+- Fail gracefully and print an error message when running in unsupported Linux aarch64 or arm64 environment.

 ### Changes

 - taint-mode: Semgrep’s taint analysis now provides basic field sensitivity support.
-See (Field sensitivity)[/writing-rules/data-flow/taint-mode/#field-sensitivity] section for more details.
+See [Field sensitivity](/writing-rules/data-flow/taint-mode/#field-sensitivity) section for more details.

 ## Semgrep in CI